hyphacoop/streamplace/js/docs/src/content/docs/guides/start-contributing/streamplace-dev-setup.md

 - [Node.js](https://nodejs.org/)
 - [Yarn](https://yarnpkg.com/)
-  - A way to install it is with `pnpm/npm install -g yarn`.
-No corepack in this repo _just_ yet.
+  - A way to install it is with `pnpm/npm install -g yarn` if corepack is not enabled in your node install.
 - Go (version 1.24)
   - If you use `mise`, you can install latest Go 1.24 with `mise install go@prefix:1.24`